5 Ways a Predictive Dialer Can Increase Sales Efficiency

 Call centers found that their call agents not only wasted time trying to reach numbers that were busy, disconnected, or went straight to voicemail, but that they also lost momentum in their work, lowering their effectiveness once they got onto a call as a result.

 Predictive dialer spares call agents the need to deal with busy lines, disconnected calls, and other phone-related issues.
-The call agent's only job is to close deals and the algorithm ensures they go from one call to the next with as little delay as possible.
+The call agent's only job is to close deals, and the algorithm ensures they go from one call to the next with as little delay as possible.

 But because phone numbers may be unavailable for one reason or another, predictive dialers also have the option of dialing a lot of phone numbers at once to raise the level of productivity.